AlexanderFriedrichsen/EvolvingRobots/README.txt

 - updating its acceleration based on the forces that are acting on it using f = ma, and
 - updating the new position and orientation of each link using its new acceleration.

+joints and links:
+- Only the first joint in a robot has an absolute position.
+Each other joint hasa position relative to its upstream joint.